Becoming an affiliate marketer in 2022 is easier than ever.

 The top reason people choose affiliate marketing is that it makes monetizing content easy.
 Plus, it offers room for big profits — 35% of affiliates make at least $20,000 a year.
 That’s a lot of money, considering once your content is out there, you’ll keep earning passive income without lifting a finger.

 And affiliate marketing is on the rise.
-According to Statista, companies will spend $8.2 billion on affiliate marketing in 2022.
+According to Statista, companies will spend $8.2 billion on affiliate marketing in 2022 – eight times more than in 2010!

 In this article, you’ll find a complete, five-step guide to affiliate marketing for beginners.